-The voltage from the battery (which has a nominal voltage of 3.6V) is converted by the DC/DC converter to 5V for USB output.
+The voltage from the battery (which has a nominal voltage of 3.7V) is converted by the DC/DC converter to 5V for USB output.
 Maximum output current is 2A.
-To minimize accidental battery discharge, the inverter is turned on when the button is pressed.
+To minimize accidental battery discharge, the inverter is turned on when the button is pressed for 2 seconds.
 If the current drawn is zero or falls below 50 mA, the converter is switched off in 30 seconds.
 Therefore, if you charge your mobile phone or navigation over night, the converter is switched off when charging is complete.
 This saves battery power.
 While charging the output current is shown on the display.

-The battery can also be charged from a classic mobile phone charger via a USB-micro connector.
-Therefore, if the required consumption is higher than it is able to provide charging from the alternator, it is possible to support charging from a conventional socket.
-The same charging circuit is used for charging, the maximum current is limited to 1.2A, that is 6W of power.
-The battery charging time is approx. 10 hours (from a fully discharged battery).
+The battery can also be charged from a classic mobile phone charger via a USB-C connector.
+Therefore, if the required power consumption is higher than it is able to provide charging from the alternator, it is possible to support charging from a conventional socket.
+DYNABANK supports FastCharge 2.0 and Quick Charge 4.0 with maximum charge current 3A (12W), so charging from wall socket is very fast.
+The battery charging time is approx. 3.5 hours (from a fully discharged battery).